Which treatment is most commonly used to treat appendicitis?

 Which treatment will get rid of pain most quickly?

 If a patient has antibiotics in the emergency room, they may get medicines to treat pain and nausea.
 They will also be sent home with pain medicine to take as needed.
-Some studies suggest patients who take antibiotics may have fewer days of pain and need less pain medicine than patients who have surgery.

 In one study, patients who were treated with antibiotics (without surgery) required 7 days of sick leave, compared with 11 days of sick leave for patients treated with surgery.